The Music's Over

 March 18, 1950 – February 26, 1995

-frank-o'keefeFrank O’Keefe was the original bassist for southern rock band, the Outlaws.
+frank-o'keefeFrank O’Keefe was and early bassist for southern rock band, the Outlaws.
 Although the band was riding high on a string of what would eventually become classic rock staples, O’Keefe decided to leave the band after suffering a broken neck from a fall in July, 1976.
 The trials of a hectic life on the road also helped in that decision.
 That neck injury lead to his reliance on pain medication for the rest of his life.
 On February 26, 1995, O’Keefe’s lifeless body was found by his roommate in his Clearwater, FL home.
 He apparently died as a result of drug and alcohol abuse.

 What You Should Own